SofaDefrost/SoftRobots/docs/sofapython3/tutorials/Tripod/tripod-tuto.md

 </figure>
 </center>

-We can now include the maze trajectory withing the tripod robot scene to make a full fimulation and compare it with the real-world example.
+We can now include the maze trajectory withing the tripod robot scene to make a full simulation and compare it with the real-world example.
+Run the scene step8-maze.py, and press ctrl+a to set the Tripod in the starting configuration, then press ctrl+i to start the inverse resolution.

 <pre>
 <a href="details/step8-maze.py"> <img src="../../../images/icons/play.png" width="14px"/>Try the scene in SOFA.</a>